Best kombucha in the UK reviewed

 Lo Bros kombucha

-The main selling point of this kombucha is that it is very low in calories.
-It contains under 3 calories per 100ml, which is 6 times less than others reviewed here.
+Lo Bros kombucha is very low in calories.
+It contains under 3 calories per 100ml, which is 6 times less than some others reviewed here.
+However, the trade off for this is that it does contain the natural sweeteners erythritol and stevia.

 The aroma is like bubblegum, with a sort of fake fruit vibe.